studip-sync/studip-sync/README.md

 ### Full sync instead of incremental sync

 studip-sync checks if new files have been edited since the last sync to limit the data which needs to be downloaded on every sync.
-If you don't want this happen and prefer to always download all data, use:
+If you don't want this to happen and prefer to always download all data, use:
 ```shell
 ./studip_sync.py --full
 ```